CPP-AP 3.0.1

 Note:

-The basic rules of parsing positional and optional arguments are described in the Parsing arguments section.
+The general rules for parsing arguments are described in the Parsing arguments section.

-IMPORTANT: The argument parser will always use direct initialization from std::string and will use the extraction operator only if an argument's value type cannot be initialized from std::string.
+• The parser will always try direct initialization from std::string first, and only fall back to the extraction operator if direct initialization fails.

 Note: